How To Make A Fire

 Light Firelighter

-Light the firelighter in the middle of the fireplace.
+Lite the firelighter and add some extra kindeling in the middle of the fire.

 07